Discover more at Biddulph Grange Garden

 Find out when Biddulph Grange Garden is open, how to get here, the things to see and do and more.

-Pick up a tasty treat in the tea-room, grab a must-have in the shop or select a second-hand book from the bookshop in the cherry orchard.
+Pick up a tasty treat in the Tearoom, grab a must-have in the Shop or select a new read from the Second-hand Bookshop.
 Read all about eating and shopping at Biddulph Grange.

 Read about the people that shaped Biddulph Grange Garden, the people that created it and its legacy.